bmeurant/technical-docs/software-architecture/system-design-fundamentals/cloud-native-principles.md

 Cloud-native applications adhere to a set of principles that guide their design and development:

 *   **[[microservices|Microservices]] Architecture**: Applications are decomposed into small, independent, and loosely coupled services.
 Each service is built around a specific business capability and can be developed, deployed, and scaled independently.
 This promotes agility and fault isolation.
-*   **Containerization**: Services are packaged into lightweight, portable, and self-sufficient containers (e.g., Docker).
+*   **Containerization**: Services are packaged into lightweight, portable, and self-sufficient [[containerization|containers]] (e.g., Docker).
 Containers encapsulate an application and its dependencies, ensuring consistent behavior across different environments.
 *   **Orchestration**: Containerized services are managed and automated by orchestrators (e.g., Kubernetes).
 Orchestration platforms handle deployment, scaling, load balancing, and self-healing of microservices.
 *   **[[twelve-factor-app|The Twelve-Factor App]] Methodology**: Cloud-native applications often follow the Twelve-Factor App principles, which provide guidelines for building robust, portable, and scalable applications, especially in distributed environments.
 *   **[[devops|DevOps]] and Continuous Delivery**: Cloud-native development embraces DevOps practices, emphasizing automation, continuous integration (CI), and continuous delivery (CD).
 This enables rapid iteration, frequent deployments, and faster time-to-market.